Bergamini-class frigate: History

 Carlo Margottini and Luigi Rizzo were laid down at the Navalmeccanica shipyard, Castellammare in 1957.
 The next ship of the class, Carlo Bergamini was planned to be built by Cantieri Navale de Taranto, but the order was switched to the CRDA shipyards at Trieste, work starting in 1959.
 The final ship of the class, Virginio Fasan was laid down at Castellammare in 1960.
 Luigi Rizzo was the first to enter service in 1961, with all four ships in service by the end of 1962.

 In the late 1960s, the Marina Militare adopted the AB.204 as its standard shipboard helicopter.
 In order to accommodate the larger helicopter, a larger helicopter deck and hangar (which was still collapsible) was fitted, which in turn required removal of the aft 76 mm gun.

-Luigi Rizzo and Carlo Bergamini were discarded in 1980 and 1981 respectively.
+Luigi Rizzo and Carlo Bergamini were decommissioned in 1980 and 1981 respectively.
 The final two ships were not finally stricken until 1988.